Welcome Transfer

-You’re considered a transfer student for admission purposes if you have attended college after the summer following high school graduation.
+You’re considered a transfer student if you have attended college after the summer following high school graduation.
 There are no credit minimums or course requirements to be eligible to transfer.

 The application priority date is November 15.